Pacelli High School (Austin, Minnesota)

-Pacelli Catholic Schools is a private, Roman Catholic PreK-12th grade school system with year round child care in Austin, Minnesota.
-It is located in the Roman Catholic Diocese of Winona.
+Pacelli Catholic Schools is a private, Roman Catholic PreK-12th grade school system with year-round child care in Austin, Minnesota.
+It is located in the Roman Catholic Diocese of Winona–Rochester.

 Background

 Pacelli is the only Catholic school system in Mower County, Minnesota offering all day child care, preschool, all day every day kindergarten, and a PreK-12th grade educational experience.

 Athletics

 Pacelli is a member of the Minnesota State High School League and participates in a wide variety of sports and activities.
 Pacelli and Lyle Co-op for many sports including Volleyball, Basketball, Golf, Softball, Track, Baseball, and Football.

 Pacelli and Austin High Co-op for Boys Soccer, Boys Hockey, Boys Tennis, and Wrestling.

 Cross Country, Girls Tennis, and Cheerleading are Pacelli sports that do not Co-op with other teams.
 Because Pacelli is a small school, almost all of the students are involved in at least one sport or other extracurricular activity.